A-New-BellHope/bellhopcuda/README.md

 #### Arrivals

-`bellhopcxx` / `bellhopcuda` matches the results of `BELLHOP` on the 6 test cases in `arrivals_pass` and fails to match on `sduct_bbB` in `arrivals_fail`.
+`bellhopcxx` / `bellhopcuda` matches the results of `BELLHOP` on the 6 test cases in `arrivals_match` and fails to match on `sduct_bbB` in `arrivals_nomatch`.
 In the latter, the problems are mild, affecting 19 out of about 150,000 arrivals.

 ## Speed